A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Applications

-In Table~\ref{tab:aminopropenal-rate}, we report the instanton rate constant $k$ for ground-state intramolecular proton transfer in Z-3-aminopropenal at two temperatures, $T = 250$~K and $T = 160$~K. At $T = 250$~K, using 3 partial Hessian training data points along rigid modes and 20 partial Hessian training data points along flexible modes, the instanton rate predicted on the surrogate surface is within $20\%$ error relative to the rigorous rate.
-Along the instanton path at $T = 250$~K, there are 6 flexible modes and 18 rigid modes.
-This approach reduces the number of force evaluations by $62.5\%$ compared to using the full Hessian dataset.
-However, we find that the approximate instanton rate calculated with Hessians interpolated by cubic spline interpolation deviates by about $60\%$ from the rigorous rate, which indicates the cubic spline interpolation is less robust in the presence of high noise. { We also observe that employing a tight DFT convergence togehter with a fine integration grid yields the instanton rate predictions with an error within 5$\%$ error, which shows an improvement over 20 $\%$ error obtained with the standard DFT convergence settings. } At the lower temperature, $T = 160$~K, the instanton rate predicted using partial Hessian data has less than $20\%$ error relative to the rigorous rate.
-Along the instanton path at $T = 160$~K, there are 12 flexible modes and 12 rigid modes.
-This approach reduces the number of force evaluations by $42\%$ compared to using the full Hessian dataset.
-The approximate rate can also be calculated with Hessians interpolated by cubic spline interpolation, and we find that the error in the rate is around $20\%$.
-Notably, the error rate associated with cubic spline interpolation is observed to increase with temperature.
-At higher temperature, the instanton path shortens near the barrier top, resulting in densely clustered interpolation points and increased susceptibility of the cubic spline to noise.
+In Table~\ref{tab:aminopropenal-rate}, we report the instanton rate constant $k$ for ground-state intramolecular proton transfer in Z-3-aminopropenal at two temperatures, $T = 250$~K and $T = 160$~K. At $T = 250$~K, using 3 partial Hessian training data points along rigid modes and 20 partial Hessian training data points along flexible modes, the instanton rate predicted on the surrogate surface is within $15\%$ error relative to the rigorous rate.
+Along the instanton path at $T = 250$~K, there are 12 flexible modes and 12 rigid modes.
+This approach reduces the number of force evaluations by $35\%$ compared to using the full Hessian dataset.
+We find that the approximate instanton rate calculated with Hessians interpolated by cubic spline interpolation is also highly accurate, with an error within 3 $\%$.